matthewsouther/osoberry/src/curriculum.md

 In **1st grade/2nd grade**, students will focus on:

 * Building a concrete and flexible understanding of numbers
-* Develop a playful ease with addition & subtraction within 100 and then 1000
+* Developing a playful ease with addition & subtraction within 100 and then 1000
 * Building with and talking about shapes
 * Using patterns in place value
 * Using data to describe and wonder about the world